<<< DIY Campervan Mini Projects

 Basically, you need four things…

-All the 12V power supply options suggested below include a battery housing with sockets to connect not only a fridge, but also USB sockets to charge other small electronic devices from the 12V battery.
+All the 12V power supply options suggested below include a battery housing with sockets to connect not only a fridge and other 12V accessories, but also USB sockets to charge phones and other small electronic devices from the 12V battery.

-Prices listed below are ’rounded’ (AUD) and are correct at the time of publishing, but Adventure Kings prices often vary quite wildly (up and down) with weekly and monthly specials.
+Prices listed below are ’rounded’ (AUD) and are correct at the time of publishing.
+Keep in mind that the Adventure Kings prices listed often vary quite wildly (up and down) with weekly and monthly specials, and bundles are often cheaper than the single item when it is not ‘on special’.

 Fridges